stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 correctly obeying the protocol.

-Though bad configurations are theoretically possible, several analogies provide an intuition for why transitive dependencies can be made overlap in practice.
-For example, given multiple entirely disjoint Internet-protocol networks, people would have no trouble agreeing on the fact that network containing <https://ietf.org/> and the world's top web sites is _the_ Internet.
+Though bad configurations are theoretically possible, several analogies provide an intuition for why transitive dependencies overlap in practice.
+For example, given multiple entirely disjoint Internet-protocol networks, people would have no trouble agreeing on the fact that network containing the world's top web sites is _the_ Internet.
 Such a consensus can hold even without unanimous agreement on what constitute the world's top web sites.
 Similarly, if network operators listed all the ASes from whom they would accept peering or transit (at the right price), the transitive closures of these sets would contain significant overlap, even without unanimous agreement on the "tier-1 ISP" designation.
-Finally, while different browsers and operating systems may have slightly different lists of valid certificate authorities, there is significant overlap in the sets, so that systems requiring hypothetical validation from "all CAs" would be unlikely to diverge.
+Finally, while different browsers and operating systems have slightly different lists of valid certificate authorities, there is significant overlap in the sets, so that systems requiring hypothetical validation from "all CAs" would be unlikely to diverge.

 A more detailed abstract description of SCP and its rationale, including an English-language proof of safety, is available in